fakbo-dev/obsidian-files/Weekly_Goals/First.md

 - [ ] make some leetcode
 - [ ] finish the work project
 - [ ] try to read aat least 50 page of the book im currently reading
+- [ ] fix the github contributions error

 ## Tasks